 VANCOUVER WHITECAPS FC vs. MINNESOTA UNITED FC

-Minnesota and Vancouver will kick off on Saturday, July 28 at 9:00 p.m.
-CT from BC Place.
-Pre-game coverage will commence at 8:30 p.m. on FOX Sports North Plus, streaming on FOX Sports GO and on MNUFC Radio on 1500 ESPN.
+Minnesota United’s next game will see them head down the West Coast a ways to face San Jose Earthquakes on Saturday, March 9.
+That game kicks off at 7:00 p.m.
+CT with pregame coverage beginning at 6:30 p.m. on FOX Sports North Plus, streaming on FOX Sports GO and on MNUFC Radio on SKOR North.

 Minnesota United FC